HaHiepThanh/HaHiepThanh/README.md

 ## About Me

-I'm a forth-year student working toward a career as a **DevOps Engineer**.
+I'm a fourth-year student working toward a career as a **DevOps Engineer**.
 I have hands-on experience building applications across several backend and frontend frameworks, and I'm currently focused on deepening my skills in infrastructure, containerization, and cloud computing.

 - Career direction: **DevOps / Platform Engineering**
 - Currently learning: **Kubernetes, Proxmox, Google Cloud Platform**